Drop-in payments integration guide

 }

-Step 6: Use the configuration object to create an instance of Drop-in payments
+### Step 6: Use the configuration object to create an instance of Drop-in payments <a href="#step-6-allow-the-shopper-to-interact-with-hydrate" id="step-6-allow-the-shopper-to-interact-with-hydrate"></a>

-Create an instance of Drop-in payments by passing the configuration object to createDropin().
+Create an instance of Drop-in payments by passing the [configuration object](#configuring-drop-in-payments) to [`createDropin()`](https://docs.digitalriver.com/digital-river-api/developer-resources/reference/digitalriver-object#creating-an-instance-of-drop-in).

 let dropin = digitalriver.createDropin(configuration);

-Step 7: Mount Drop-in payments on the checkout or account management page
+### Step 7: Mount Drop-in payments on the checkout or account management page <a href="#step-7-mount-drop-in-payments-on-a-checkout-or-account-management-page" id="step-7-mount-drop-in-payments-on-a-checkout-or-account-management-page"></a>

 Add the following statement to the appropriate checkout or account management page: